Boosting Simple Learners: Expressivity

-We next analyze the $\gamma$-VC dimension of the class of {\it Decision Stumps}.
+We next consider the class of {\it Decision Stumps}.
 A $d$-dimensional decision stump is a concept of the form $\sign(s(x_{j}-t))$, where $j\leq d$, $s\in\{\pm 1\}$ and $t\in\R$.
 In other words, a decision stump is a halfspace which is aligned with one of the principal axes.
 This class is popular in the context of boosting, partially because it is easy to learn it, even in the agnostic setting.
-Also note that the Viola-Jones framework hinges on a variant of decision stumps~\citep{Viola01rapidobject}. \begin{thm*}[\Cref{thm:gammaVCDS} restatement] Let $\mathsf{DS}_d$ denote the class of decision stumps in $\mathbb{R}^d$ and $\gamma\in(0,1]$.
+Also note that the Viola-Jones framework hinges on a variant of decision stumps~\citep{Viola01rapidobject}. \begin{theorem}[\Cref{thm:gammaVCDS} restatement] Let $\mathsf{DS}_d$ denote the class of decision stumps in $\mathbb{R}^d$ and $\gamma\in(0,1]$.
 Then,